BhargavTammana/AI-Career-Coach-Agent/README.md

 # AI Career Coach Agent

-AI Career Coach Agent is a Next.js web application that empowers users to make smarter career decisions using advanced AI tools.
-It provides interactive career Q&A, resume analysis, and personalized career roadmaps to help users build and shape their professional journey.
+**AI Career Coach Agent** is a modern, AI-powered career platform built with Next.js.
+It helps users make smarter career decisions by providing interactive career Q&A, resume analysis, and personalized learning roadmaps.
+Whether you're a student, job seeker, or professional, this app guides you at every step of your career journey.

+---

-## Features
+## 🚀 Features

-- **AI Career Q&A Chat**: Get tailored career advice, interview tips, and industry insights from an AI agent.
+- **AI Career Q&A Chat:** Get instant, tailored career advice, interview tips, and industry insights from an intelligent agent.
-- **AI Resume Analyzer**: Upload your resume (PDF) and receive a detailed analysis, section scores, strengths, weaknesses, and actionable improvement tips.
+- **AI Resume Analyzer:** Upload your resume (PDF) and receive a detailed analysis, section scores, strengths, weaknesses, and actionable improvement tips.
-- **Career Roadmap Generator**: Generate a visual, step-by-step learning roadmap for any position or skill, with resources and branching paths.
+- **Career Roadmap Generator:** Generate a visual, step-by-step learning roadmap for any position or skill, with curated resources and branching paths.
-- **User History**: Track previous chats, resume analyses, and generated roadmaps.
+- **User History:** Track previous chats, resume analyses, and generated roadmaps for future reference.
-- **Modern UI**: Responsive design with Tailwind CSS and custom components.
+- **Modern UI:** Responsive, accessible design with Tailwind CSS and custom components.

+---

-## Technologies Used
+## 🛠️ Technologies Used

 - **Next.js** (App Router)
 - **React** & TypeScript
-- **Tailwind CSS** (with custom themes)
+- **Tailwind CSS** (custom themes)
 - **Drizzle ORM** (PostgreSQL)
 - **Inngest** (event-driven AI agent orchestration)
 - **Clerk** (authentication)